leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

   await cat.plugin.load_settings() # load_settings now is async
   ```
 - plugin `settings_schema` is not overridable, only `settings_model` (as no one was using it)
+- `vector_memory` creates separate collections for each used embedders, and if you switch back vectors are still there